jiya-zhang/docai-expense-parser-demo/README.md

 # DocAI Expense Parser Demo

 # Objective
 Learn how to use Google Cloud Platform to construct a pipeline to process expenses (ie. receipts).
+This repo serves as a sample code to build your own demo but is not tested for production.

 # Visualizing the workflow
 ![GCP Workflow](https://user-images.githubusercontent.com/47513414/150703075-8f608859-436e-4c22-8dc9-f71121705f3a.png)